vsbuffalo/dev-sea-el/README.md

-# dev-sea-el — command line access to devtools
+# dev-sea-el — devtools CLI

 `dv` is a command line tool for accessing some functionality (mainly checks, builds, tests and packaging) from Hadley Wickham's terrific